 Personally, I prefer a notebook and pen that I always have in my case but use whatever suits you.

 Never, ever, waste an idea.
 Write it down and bank it.

-In time you will have banked a huge number of YouTube video ideas that you can draw on when your mind has gone blank or you need to make several videos in rapid succession.
+In time you will have banked an enormous number of YouTube video ideas that you can draw on when your mind has gone blank, or you need to make several videos in rapid succession.